tomasdembelli/the-go-programming-language/README.md

 and accessing the map values via sorted keys.

 Storing to a `nil` map causes a panic.
-Other operations, `len`, `delete`, lookup, `range` are safe to be applied on `nil` maps.
+Other operations, `len`, `delete`, `lookup`, `range` are safe to be applied on `nil` maps.

 Go does not provide a set type.
 But, `map`s can be used instead. `map[T]bool`.
 Map keys have to be unique.

-`Struct` is an aggregate data type that groups together zeao or more named values of arbitrary types as a single entity.
+`Struct` is an aggregate data type that groups together zero or more named values of arbitrary types as a single entity.
 Each value is called a field.

 Field order is `significant` to the type identity.